find-hridoy/volunteer-network-client/README.md

--Through this website, a user can add any of his data if he wants and delete it in the next. <br/> -Moreover, the user can provide the service to someone else if he wants. <br/> -This is a dynamic website.<br/>
+❖ Make a home page with all-volunteer services.<br/>
+❖ Users can add service by sign in and manage it.<br/>
+❖ Admin dashboard to manage all users.<br/>

 -**[Live Website](https://volunteer-network-simple.web.app/)**

 <h3 align="left">Languages and Tools:</h3>